-Thought of what his mother told him and felt an urge to both laugh and cry; decided on neither; instead, turned to check Ingwe, now sandwiched between Uta and Kafila and surrounded by waka-waka other Bwana.
+Thought of what his mother told him and felt an urge to both laugh and cry; decided on neither; instead, turned to check Ingwe, now sandwiched between Uta and Kafila, surrounded by waka-waka Bwana.

-Eku walked back to where he stood a moment ago and kept looking around.
+Eku walked back to where he stood a moment ago.

+He kept looking around.